kohortpay/kohortpay-integration-examples/html-example/README.md

 3. **font**, **background-color**, **button-color**, **border-style**, and **border-radius**: These are all styling attributes that allow you to customize the appearance of the button to match your website's design.

+5. **customerFirstName**: The first name of the customer making the purchase.

+6. **customerLastName**: The last name of the customer making the purchase.

+7. **customerEmail**: The email address of the customer.
+This can be used by KohortPay to send transaction confirmations or receipts.

+8. **metadata**: Any additional data you want to pass along with the transaction.
+This can be useful for tracking or analytics purposes.

 ### Important Notes:

 - **Overriding Dashboard Settings**: If you specify the `successUrl` and `cancelUrl` in the button configuration, these will take precedence over the URLs set up in the KohortPay dashboard.
 This provides flexibility, especially if you want different success or cancel URLs for different products or pages.